ganeshkbhat/concurrency/README.md

 Find the demos in the [demos folder](./demos)

 #### Cluster Methods

+Create a cluster of nodejs processes using a filname to fork

 `_concurrencyClusters(filename = __filename, num = cpus().length, options = {}, greet = false)`

 ```